pirica/adult-pay-sites/README.md

 # Repo for this Kodi versions:
 - Kodi 16.x Jarvis
 - kodi 15.x Isengard
-- kodi 14.x Helix
-- Kodi 13.x Gotham
-- Kodi 12.x Frodo
+- Not tested in previous version

+Get the last version of kodi in www.kodi.tv

 Información en español más abajo ;)